 CEPCO aims to add value to the community growth and wellness by playing the role as a socially responsible corporate citizen and creating business sustainability.
-The Group carried out various Corporate Social Responsibility activities during the financial year 2019.
+The Group believes in giving back to the community and employees are the main driving force of its business.